felix/logger/README.md

 # Simple structured logger for Go

 A simple logger package that provides levels, a number of output formats, and named sub-logs.
-Output formats include key/value, JSON and AMQP/RabbitMQ
+Output formats include key/value, JSON, null and AMQP/RabbitMQ

 ## Installation